 If you want to learn more about climate change and the conversations we should be having with younger audiences, check out the new teachers resource on climate change developed by Green-Schools Climate Action.

-Additionally if you want a humbling experience, check out this incredible time-lapse video re-creating what some are scientists predicting might happen to our universe in trillions and trillions of years to come.
+Additionally if you want a humbling experience, check out this incredible time-lapse video re-creating what some scientists are predicting might happen to our universe in trillions and trillions of years to come.